polyquantique/NeedALight/README.md

 If you find this library useful in your research please cite our paper:

-Martin Houde and Nicolás Quesada, Waveguided sources of consistent, single-temporal-mode squeezed light: the good, the bad, and the ugly. [arXiv:2209.13491](https://arxiv.org/abs/2209.13491)
+Martin Houde and Nicolás Quesada, Waveguided sources of consistent, single-temporal-mode squeezed light: the good, the bad, and the ugly.
+[AVS Quantum Sci.
+5, 011404 (2023)](https://avs.scitation.org/doi/10.1116/5.0133009)